scandipwa/docs/scandipwa/advanced/base-template.md

 <link rel="preload" href="<LINK TO FONT-FACE>" as="font" type="font/woff2" crossorigin="">
 ```

-!> **Note**: the best format for your fonts is the `woff2` - it is almost 10 times smaller than `ttf` in some cases.
+?> **Note**: the best format for your fonts is the `woff2` - it is almost 10 times smaller than `ttf` in some cases.

-> **VIP Note**: always prefer serving fonts from server.
+!> **Note**: always prefer serving fonts from server.
 Google fonts are great, but they do not provide the best performance to your website.

 Make sure to check how your fonts look on Mac, Linux and Windows.
 Adjust following properties to match your fonts on mentioned platforms (do it before-hand!):